Timing resolution from beam tests on thin LGADs down to 16.6 ps: Introduction

 \section{Introduction}

-Future High-Energy Physics (HEP) experiments are expected to reach significantly higher instantaneous luminosities and, therefore, will require detectors capable of operating under extreme-fluence conditions.
-In the CERN High-Luminosity Large Hadron Collider (HL-LHC), the innermost tracking layers of the high energy detectors, A Toroidal LHC Apparatus (ATLAS) and Compact Muon Solenoid (CMS), will be exposed to a fluence of 3.5~$\times$~10$^{16}$~\mevneut~\cite{Rossi:1471000,LaRosa:2021cof}, while in the Future Circular Collider (FCC-hh), this is expected to reach $\sim$ 6~$\times$~10$^{16}$~\mevneut during proton-proton collisions~\cite{ATLAS:2025cya,benedikt2022futurecircularhadroncollider}.
+Future High-Energy Physics (HEP) experiments are expected to reach significantly higher instantaneous luminosities and therefore will require detectors capable of operating under extreme-fluence conditions.
+In the CERN High-Luminosity Large Hadron Collider (HL-LHC), the innermost tracking layers of the high-energy detectors, A Toroidal LHC Apparatus (ATLAS) and Compact Muon Solenoid (CMS), will be exposed to a fluence of 3.5~$\times$~10$^{16}$ 1~MeV-neutron-equivalent fluence~(\mevneut)~\cite{Rossi:1471000,LaRosa:2021cof}, while in the Future Circular Collider (FCC-hh), this is expected to reach $\sim$~6~$\times$~10$^{16}$~\mevneut during proton-proton collisions~\cite{ATLAS:2025cya,benedikt2022futurecircularhadroncollider}.

-Low-Gain Avalanche Photodiode (LGAD) technology is at the forefront of future detectors, due to its superior timing resolution and radiation hardness~\cite{PELLEGRINI201412}.
-Current LGAD technology can achieve a temporal resolution between 25 and 35~\ps depending on substrate thickness (sub-55~\micron)~\cite{Ferrero_2025}, and can survive in high radiation environments up to $\sim$ 2~$\times$~10$^{15}$~\mevneut while returning a modest gain~\cite{Padilla:2020sau}.
+Low-Gain Avalanche Photodiode (LGAD) technology is at the forefront of future detectors, owing to its superior timing resolution~\cite{PELLEGRINI201412} and radiation hardness.
+Current LGAD technology can achieve a temporal resolution between 25 and 35~\ps depending on substrate thickness (sub-55~\micron)~\cite{Ferrero_2025}, and can survive in high radiation environments up to $\sim$~2~$\times$~10$^{15}$~\mevneut while maintaining a modest gain~\cite{Padilla:2020sau}.

-The LGAD sensors used in the analysis have been designed to investigate how thin substrates respond to irradiation to the extreme fluences (EXFLU), and how timing resolution and gain, among other properties, evolve with substrate thickness and irradiation fluence.
-Two batches of sensors manufactured by the Fondazione Bruno Kessler (FBK) were employed.
-The EXFLU0 sensors have the same layout and gain implant design as the UFSD3.2 sensor produced at FBK, but on thinner substrates, namely 25 and 35~\micron.
-While EXFLU1 sensors have a dedicated sensor layout, with optimised peripheral structures, and further explore the beneficial effects derived from thin substrates, down to 15~\micron.
+The LGADs used in the analysis (EXFLU0 and EXFLU1) have been designed to investigate how thin substrates respond to irradiation at extreme fluences, and how timing resolution and gain, among other properties, evolve with substrate thickness and irradiation fluence.
+Two batches of sensors manufactured by the Fondazione Bruno Kessler (FBK) were tested.
+The EXFLU0 sensors have the same layout and gain implant design as the UFSD3.2 sensor batch~\cite{Tornago_2022} produced at FBK, but on thinner substrates, namely 25 and 35~\micron.
+The EXFLU1 sensors have a dedicated sensor layout, with optimised peripheral structures, and further explore the beneficial effects derived from thin substrates down to 15~\micron.
 The sensors were irradiated with neutrons in the TRIGA Mark II research nuclear reactor at the Jozef Stefan Institute~\cite{JSI}.
-The characterisation and performance of EXFLU sensors, both before and after irradiation, were completed at the laboratory in Turin, and are reported in~\cite{Tornago_2022,VS-EXFLU0,ValentinaSola:Frontiers,ALTAMURA2026170799}.
+Performance evaluation of EXFLU sensors (EXFLU0 and EXFLU1 batches combined), both before and after irradiation, was completed at the laboratory in Turin and reported in~\cite{Tornago_2022,VS-EXFLU0,ValentinaSola:Frontiers,ALTAMURA2026170799}.